 Nowhere is this unquestioned belief in the power of pills more prevalent than in the realm of female oral contraceptives (OCPs).
 Despite what most of society thinks, oral contraceptives—also known as birth control pills—contain not a drop of hormones.
 What they are filled with instead are pseudo-hormones: Artificial endocrine-disrupting chemicals.
-The most commonly found "estrogen" in OCPs is ethinylestradiol, which is labeled by the U.S. government toxicology site as an estrogen endocrine disrupter.
+The most commonly found "estrogen" in OCPs is ethinylestradiol1, which is labeled by the U.S. government toxicology site as an estrogen endocrine disrupter.
 The "progesterone" you find in birth control pills is also not what it seems.
-Instead, it’s something called progestins—another endocrine disrupter.
+Instead, it’s something called progestins2—another endocrine disrupter.
 This has far-reaching implications—most of which we don't understand yet.

 So what does the pill really do in your body?
 The primary aim of oral contraceptives is to impede the natural, and very powerful, hormonal function in women in order to prevent pregnancy.
 The problem is that these reproductive hormones are inextricably tied to numerous other important functions of the female body, from metabolism and immune system to mood and cognitive performance.
 Reproduction is not a stand-alone function—it’s one of the main functions of the whole body.
 If you interfere with it, you interfere with a lot of different functions in the body.